Kayamkulam Assembly constituency

-Local self governed segments
+Local self-governed segments

-Kayamkulam Niyamasabha constituency is composed of the following local self governed segments:
+Kayamkulam Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

+2021

+There were 2,14,839 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 2,03,308 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 2,03,308 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,82,036 registered voters in the constituency for the 2011 election.